Brazil’s President Bolsonaro tests positive for COVID-19

 He stepped back from the journalists and removed his mask at one point to show that he looks well.

-Brazil's benchmark Ibovespa stock index fell after Bolsonaro's announcement, and closed 1.2% down on the day.
+Brazil’s benchmark Ibovespa stock index fell after Bolsonaro’s announcement, and closed 1.2percent down on the day.

 Bolsonaro has repeatedly visited the hospital since taking office, requiring several operations to repair his intestines after he was stabbed on the campaign trail in 2018.